 Those two elements form a complete sentence: “Jim grins.”

 You may want more information in your sentence, like an object: “Jim grins at Sally.”

 You may add subordinate clauses: “Jim grins at Sally when she fumbles the ball.”

 However complex your sentence, the verb is the action.
 It tells you what the subject is doing, feeling, or being.

 How to Use Verbs in Writing

-You use verbs every day when you talk.
-Because verbs denote action, they connote feeling to your reader.
+You use verbs every day when you talk and write.
+Because verbs denote action, they move every story forward.

-For writing, your verb choice delivers a punch to your prose.
-Choose a strong verb to connect what you have to say with your reader.
+In writing, your verb choice delivers a punch to your prose.

-Using the right verb also increases readability for your audience because you don’t need to describe the action, lengthening the sentence.
+Using the right verb also increases readability for your audience because you don’t need to lengthen the sentence by describing the action with extra modifiers.
 The verb does all the work.